 A trio of Penguins had a night to remember, on Feb.
 16, 1995, in a 5-2 win over the Hartford Whalers.
 Luc Robitaille scored four goals, including three during the middle frame, for his first hat trick with Pittsburgh.
 Ron Francis was credited with an assist on all three of those second-period goals to reach 1,100 points in his career.
 He scored the first 821 of those points as a member of the Whalers before he was traded to the Penguins in 1991.
 Finally, goaltender Ken Wregget improved his record to 12-0-1 as the team remained unbeaten through the first 13 games of the lockout-shortened season.

 Sidney Crosby became the 86th player in league history to score 1,000 career points on Feb.
 16, 2017, with an assist in the first period.
 He later picked up another assist in overtime as the Penguins beat the Winnipeg Jets 4-3.
 Crosby hit this gigantic milestone in 757 games, the 12th fastest player to do so.
 He was the third player to score his 1,000th point during the 2016-17 season, joining Alex Ovechkin and Henrik Sedin.

 A Date of Major Milestones

-On this same night, Marcel Dionne scored his 900th NHL point, with an assist in the Kings’ 3-2 win at the New York Islanders.
+This same night, Marcel Dionne scored his 900th NHL point with an assist in the Kings’ 3-2 win at the New York Islanders.

 We Heart the 80s

-Guy Carbonneau scored his 100th NHL goal, on Feb.
+Guy Carbonneau scored his 100th NHL goal on Feb.
 16, 1987, as the Canadiens won 7-3 over the Bruins.
-Mats Naslund scored two goals and set up to more and Robinson had himself another four-assist night to bookend this section.
+Mats Naslund scored two goals and set up two more, and Robinson had another four-assist night to bookend this section.